 Students with more than three semesters of independent research are encouraged to give a presentation of their work at a poster session.
 Poster sessions will be held at the end of the semester, and in spring, as part of the Katz Symposium.
 These poster presentations can take the place of the written semester report.

 At the beginning of each semester of Independent Research, students complete a brief proposal, describing their research project and plans.
 At the end of each semester of Independent Research, students complete a brief research report, summarizing their research rationale, experiments, results, conclusions and future plans, as appropriate.

 Instructions for completing both assignments will be available on the respective Independent Research Collab site.
-Deadlines for receipt of these assignments for the Spring Spring 2017 semester are:
+Deadlines for receipt of these assignments for the Fall 2017 semester are:

 What Kind of Research Experience to Look For and How to Find an Independent Research Lab

 As with all Biology 4000 level courses, the Biology Independent Research experience is expected to build upon knowledge from the Biology 3000 level core classes, with the addition of providing students with opportunities to develop the critical thinking skills necessary to succeed in every aspect of basic research: formulating a hypothesis, designing and carrying out experiments to test that hypothesis and then analyzing the results of those experiments to extend or modify the hypothesis.
 While observing clinical procedures and collating data from clinical trials may be a valuable experience for students focusing on careers in the health professions, independent studies in strictly clinical settings generally do not satisfy the requirements for Independent Research.